MrLightgun/MiSTerSindenDriver/README.md

 I am going to assume user has set this up and can get MiSTer working.

 Connect to MiSTer device over ssh (I like to use putty), or you can load console on the device which I believe is F9 (you need a kb).
+Username/Pass is root/1 on MiSTer mainline and alarm/alarm on MOnSieur.

 Before running, you need to kill the MiSTer service.
 If you run "top" you will see the running applications.
 Make a note of the process id for MiSTer, then exit top with ctrl-c.
 Then run "sudo kill xxxx" where xxxx is the process id.
 Run this just before you run the Install scripts.